Kikira7258/complete-javascript-course-master/09-Data-Structures-Operators/starter/note.md

     - If the variable is falsey, then nothing happen

     # RECAP: If you ever need to assign value to a variable that is already defined (Tha has a value that is currently truety), then you can you this AND Assignment operator.
 # ///////////////////////////////////////

+## FOR OF LOOP NOTES
+1. The FOR OF LOOP make it a lot easier to loop over arrays
+1. With a FOR OF LOOP, you don't need to a 'counter' or 'condition', or to updating the counter, like you would with a regular FOR LOOP.
+1. The For Of Loop is really just meant to give you the current element.
+So aquiring the current index is more difficult.
+However you can get both ( using entries()).
+    - The entries() method returns an iterator object that contains the index-value pairs of each item.
+    - It is basically an array which in each position contains a new array which contains the element, and the index number of the element in the original array.
+1. We can use the 'continue' and 'break' keywords in the For of loop.
+# ///////////////////////////////////////

+## ENCHANCED OBJECT LITERALS NOTE
+1. Object literal (Internet note): an object literal is a comma-separated list of name-value pairs inside of curly braces

+1. ES6 introduce 3 ways to make it easier to write object literal.

+    ## Object literal first enhancement
+    - if 'OBJECT-A' is outside of 'OBJECT-B', but you would like to be able to access object A inside of 'OBJECT-B', with enchanced object literal this is possible by simple referrening 'OBJECT-A' variable name inside 'OBJECT-B' as a property (OBJECT-A,).
+        - What this does is take 'OBJECT-A' and put it into 'OBJECT-B' and create a property name with exactly that variable name (in 'OBJECT-B').
+Also if you change the variable name of 'OBJECT-A', then it should also be changed in 'OBJECT-B'

+    ## Object literal second enhancement
+    - This is about writing methods.
+In ES6, we no longer have to a property and then set it to a function expression.
+Before we would have create a property and then set it to a function expression.
+However, with ES6 we no longer have to do that, has if can be written in an easier way, which is to get rid of the 'function' and 'semicolon'.
+From 'example: function(argument/s){}' to 'example(argument/s){}'.

+    ## Object literal third enhancement
+    - We can now compute(calculate) property names instead of having to write them out manually and literally.
+    - You can square bracket syntax to take property names out of an array instead of writing them manually.
+        - you can put any expression in the square bracket syntax
+    - Before we could only compute the values but we could not compute property names, but now we can do that as well.